Last Updated on

 It’s also well-known for its hipster vibe, evident in the many colonial buildings that once served as shops and factories, which have been transformed into cafés and modern retail outlets.
 When you combine that with incredible art all over town, you get a city with irresistible charm.

 The easiest way to get to Ipoh is to travel from Kuala Lumpur.
 Well-maintained highways and roads, as well as several options for convenient public transportation, make this route a breeze.

-The Electric Train Service (ETS) leaves from KL Sentral every day for the several stops including the Ipoh Railway Station.
-The ETS offers three options which are priced differently according to the frequency of stops, though all of them will take you to Ipoh in around two hours, give or take.
+The Electric Train Service (ETS) leaves from KL Sentral every day for several stops including the Ipoh Railway Station.
+The ETS offers three options that are priced differently according to the frequency of stops, though all of them will take you to Ipoh in around two hours, give or take.

 Going to Ipoh from Kuala Lumpur by bus is a cost-efficient option.
 There are several points of departure in Kuala Lumpur, which will all depend on the bus you choose.
 In the city center, the Pudu Sentral Bus Terminal is the preferred departure point for many travelers.

 Bus transport takes at least two hours though depending on traffic.

 If you prefer to drive to Ipoh from Kuala Lumpur, this scenic journey will take around three hours starting from the City Centre and through the North-South Expressway.
 Many travelers prefer driving a car because not only is it more private but it allows you the flexibility to stop wherever you wish.
 You can also travel at your own pace and even stop at the beautiful towns you’ll stumble upon on the way to Ipoh.

 Avid cyclists enjoy taking the slow, scenic route by biking to Ipoh from Kuala Lumpur.
 There are several trails you can choose; you can opt to go as fast or as slow as you please.